dlauterbach/marketplace/README.md

 ![Freeze System Modal](images/FreezeSystemModal.jpg)

 When the transaction is confirmed and completed, the system will be frozen.
-If you now attempt to buy a listing, an alert will display and the transaction will be blocked:
+If you now attempt to create, cancel or buy a listing, an alert will display and the transaction will be blocked:

 ![Buy Listing Blocked](images/BuyListingBlocked.jpg)